alissaasr/DataAnalyses/README.md

 - **Net Revenue**: Revenue after tax deductions.
 - **Profit**: Total profit for each product line.
 - **GPM (Gross Profit Margin)**: Gross profit margin percentage.

 ## Airline Delay Cause Dashboard (Tableau)
 This dashboard provides deep insights into flight delays in the United States.
 The data is taken from Kaggle and covers the period from January 2017 to July 2022.
 The dashboard is designed to help users understand flight delay patterns based on various factors such as city, airline, and delay type.
 ### Dashboard Components
-- Airline Delay Bar Chart
-  The bar chart gives an overview of the arrival delays in different cities caused by different airlines.
+- Airline Delay Bar Chart: The bar chart gives an overview of the arrival delays in different cities caused by different airlines.

 - Airport Map
   - Displays airport locations in cities across the United States.